Free Kitchen Hacks eBook

 Looking for a quick and flavorful way to prepare your fish?
 This Blackened Mahi-Mahi recipe teaches you how to make your own blackening seasoning and how to fry it up to get that crispy outer layer of smoky and spicy perfection!

-overhead image of 2 plates of mahi mahi
+Overhead image of 2 plates of mahi-mahi.

-Blackened Mahi-Mahi Ingredients
+Blackened Mahi-Mahi Ingredient Highlights

-• Mahi-Mahi.
 This recipe is intended for individual portions of fresh skinless mahi-mahi, about 4-6 ounces per portion.
 If you’re using frozen mahi-mahi, make sure to thaw it before following this recipe.

 olive oil, paprika, garlic powder, oregano, salt, cayenne pepper, mahi mahi, pepper, onion powder, thyme